By Connie Matthiessen

 “Mom will you read to me?”

 Call it the nonfiction revolution.
-Where children's reading and writing has mostly been composed of make believe — fairytales and talking animals and, as teendom approaches, overwrought coming-of-age dystopias — now educators. impelled by new educational standards, are extolling the importance of factual, informational reading.
+Where children's reading and writing has mostly been composed of make believe — fairytales and talking animals and, as teendom approaches, overwrought coming-of-age dystopias.
+Now educators. impelled by educational standards, are extolling the importance of factual, informational reading.

 Why nonfiction?
 Schools have always taught geography as well as literature, and science along with Shakespeare, but this mix of fiction-focused literacy with a little bit of reading and writing in other subject areas has produced spotty results.
 Many colleges have discovered that incoming freshman may be able to compute a math problem or analyze a short story but they can’t read a complex non-fiction text or write a well-researched essay.